shader-slang/slang/docs/building.md

 ## Linux

 For building on Linux it is first necessary to generate the `Makefile` for the project - we use [`premake5`](https://premake.github.io/) as the tool used for generating projects from the premake5.lua script found in the root of the project.
-The section below describes how to use premake on linux.
+The section below describes how to use premake on Linux.

 ## Premake

 Slang uses the tool [`premake5`](https://premake.github.io/) in order to generate projects that can be built on different targets.
-On linux premake will generate Makefile/s and on windows it will generate a Visual Studio solution.
+On Linux premake will generate Makefile/s and on windows it will generate a Visual Studio solution.
 Information on invoking premake for different kinds of targets can be found [here](https://github.com/premake/premake-core/wiki/Using-Premake).
-You can also run with --help to see available command line options
+You can also run with `--help` to see available command line options

 ```
 % premake5 --help